 Your dentist can accurately diagnose malocclusion.
-The dentist will recommend orthodontics or surgery, or a combination of both correct the alignment and functioning of teeth and jaw.
+The dentist will recommend orthodontics or surgery, or a combination of both to correct the alignment and functioning of teeth and jaw.

 What 5 Types of Malocclusions?

 Referred to as a crossbite when the upper front or side teeth are biting inside the lower teeth.
 This malocclusion should be correct with braces or retainers as soon as possible.
 However, when it involves multiple teeth, a palate expander may be necessary.
 Correcting a Crossbite is crucial because it can cause teeth to wear prematurely.
-This wearing contributes to the asymmetrical development of the jaws, affect chewing patterns, and lead to gum disease and bone loss.
+This wearing contributes to the asymmetrical development of the jaws, affects chewing patterns, and leads to gum disease and bone loss.
 It is also unattractive and can result in self-esteem issues.

 As the term suggests, an open bite is when the upper and lower teeth do not meet vertically; hence, there’s a free space in-between.
 This condition can make the back teeth wear prematurely, affect the chewing pattern, and contribute to TMJ disorder.
 Jaw surgery, jaw growth modification, and pushing out the front teeth will correct this malocclusion.
 Sucking fingers often causes an Openbite; avoiding these habits can lead to better results.

 Excess growth of the upper teeth or when the overdevelopment of the supporting bone can create an Overbite.
 The overbite occurs when there is a vertical overlap of the upper and lower teeth.
-Deep bite is when a person bites down with the front teeth and covers over the lower teeth.
+A deep bite is when a person bites down with the front teeth and covers over the lower teeth.
 Orthodontic treatment will correct this abnormality.
 When not corrected, this can lead to improper functioning of the teeth and periodontal disease because the lower teeth are always biting into the gum tissue of the palate.

 Referred to as ‘buck teeth,’ an Overjet can be confused with an overbite.
 A molar misalignment, skeletal imbalance, with either crowded or missing teeth, is the cause of this malocclusion.
 Tongue thrust and thumb sucking can also aggravate the situation.
 An overjet can cause the improper functioning of the front teeth and cause the teeth to wear out prematurely.